Tarma

-Santa Ana de la Ribera de Tarma, commonly known as Tarma, is a city in central Peru.
-It is the capital city of the Tarma District and Tarma Province, located in the Junín Region.
+Santa Ana de la Ribera de Tarma, known as Tarma, is the capital city of Tarma Province in Junín Region, Peru.
 The city has a population of 43,042 as of the 2017 census.
-The city is nicknamed, "Ciudad de las Flores", the City of Flowers due to its diverse flower and plant fauna.

 History

 Pre-Hispanic era

 Recent archaeological excavations show that prior to Inca occupation, the gorges of Tarma were settled by many ethnic groups.
 The Chinchaycocha were to the northwest, mainly what is today La Oroya and northern part of the valley.
 The xauxa settled to the southern part, south of Tarma river.
 A small group called Palcamayo settled to the east section.
 When the Inca arrived, they built up a new province in Tarma.
 They took away people and territory from the former ethnic groups and building a strategic political province, which allowed them to better control the large ethnic groups of Chinchaycocha, Xauxa and Wanka.
 Tarma became a sort of buffer zone for the Inca.
 The capital of the Inca province was Tarmatambo.

 Tarma was founded during the policy of "reducciones" under the rule of fifth viceroy Francisco de Toledo (1569-1575).
 The Spaniards moved the capital or head of the province from Tarmatambo, located at a slope of a mountain, to the bottom of the valley, called Pampas.
 Originally its name was Santa Ana de Pampas, and was a town of natural people, called "pueblo de indios".